Skip to main content

 Delete the Space

 Global roles and Space roles layer on top of each other.
-A global Viewer who is invited to a Space as a Member can create and edit content in that Space, because the Space role grants additional permissions beyond the global baseline.
-A global Admin has full access everywhere, regardless of their Space role in any individual Space.
+A global Viewer who is invited to a Space as a Member can create and edit content there — the Space role grants additional permissions within that Space.
+A global Admin has full access everywhere, regardless of their Space role.

-When in doubt, grant users the global Collaborator role and invite them to Spaces individually with the appropriate Space role.
-This gives you precise control without over-permissioning.
+When in doubt, give users the global Collaborator role and invite them to individual Spaces with the appropriate Space role.
+This gives you precise control without over-permissioning anyone.

 1